Helping to make your job search simpler and easier... and successful

 - Letting our network of employers know about your skills and availability

 Like everything we offer, to some degree this is centred on your needs and your own tailored job plan.
 When we first meet, tell us how you feel about work and how you want to approach your job search.

 We will support you to job search straight away if that’s what you want.
 We can help you brush up your résumé, job search and interview skills – and start introducing you to employers.
 Our experience is that the more you network and approach employers, the faster you will gain the right job for you.

 If you feel you need to build some skills first, that’s ok too.
 We will factor that into your job plan and support you to build confidence or qualifications or both.

-These services are offered by organisations such as atWork Australia who are experienced in supporting people with disability, as well as supporting employers to be great workplaces for people with disability.
+These services are offered by organisations such as atWork Australia who are experienced in supporting people living with disability, as well as supporting employers to access the full talent pool.

 You can also visit JobAccess to learn more about disability employment.
-JobAccess is a comprehensive, easy to use website and a telephone information service that provides advice on disability employment related matters.
-It offers help and workplace solutions for people with disability and their employers.
+JobAccess is a comprehensive, easy to use website and a telephone information service that provides advice on disability employment-related matters.
+It offers help and workplace solutions for people living with disability and their employers.